Connect with Mi'kmaw culture

 The canoe is an iconic symbol of the Mi’kmaw cultural landscape and also of the contemporary experience of Kejimkujik.
 The Kejimkujik Birch Bark Canoe Project highlights the work of master Mi’kmaw craftsman, Todd Labrador, as he builds traditional birch bark canoes in Kejimkujik National Park and National Historic Site.

-Witness the ancient craft of birch bark canoe building in person with master Mi’kmaw craftsman Todd Labrador.
-Public demonstrations offer a ‘drop-in’ authentic Mi’kmaw cultural experience, complete with beautiful views of Kejimkujik Lake.
+Witness the ancient craft of birch bark canoe building in person with master Mi’kmaw craftsman Todd Labrador and Parks Canada Cultural Interpreter Rose Meuse.
+Public demonstrations offer a ‘drop-in’ customary Mi’kmaw cultural experience, complete with beautiful views of Kejimkujik Lake.